Ilyasahmed1999/Jarvis-1.0/README.md

 6.Web Scraping for Reading the content of the website(such as news or stories)

-7. Sending the mail to specific mail id specified by user by using the system environmental variables
+7.Sending the mail to specific mail id specified by user by using the system environmental variables

 8.Knowing the time, weather and can perform any mathematical Calculations